vigna/webgraph-rs/README.md

 default you will get big endianness, memory mapping for both the graph and the offsets, and dynamic code dispatch.

+Note that on Windows memory mapping requires that the length of the graph file is a multiple of the internal bit buffer.
+You can use the CLI command `run pad u32` to ensure that your graph file is properly padded.

 Once you load the graph, you can [retrieve the successors of a node] or [iterate on the whole graph].
 In particular, using the handy [`for_`] macro, you can write an iteration on the graph as